adunning/dissertation/07-works.md

 ### *De uita monachorum*/*De uita monastica* {.unnumbered}

+@walther:1969initia, no. 15778

 inc.
 : Quid deceat monachum uel qualis debeat esse …

 Attributed to Alexander by @leland:1774rebus [p.
-4:31], and printed under his name in an edition by @wright:1872anglolatin [pp. 2:175–200]. @walther:1969initia, no. 15778.
+4:31], and printed under his name in an edition by @wright:1872anglolatin [pp. 2:175–200].
 The work's authorship is not known; it was often attributed to Anselm of Canterbury (as PL 158:687-706).

 This may be the same as the *De officio monachorum* noted in a Glastonbury catalogue [@bale:1902index, p.
 513; @bale:1557scriptorum, p.
 1:273].